TomLXXVI/python-hvac/docs/examples/heating_load_calc/example_01/info.md

 To get the results of the heated spaces, you can call `get_summary()` on the `ventilation_zone` attribute of the `House` instance.
-This will return the results for all the heated spaces that are part of the ventilation zone in a Pandas `DataFrame` object.
+This will return the results of all heated spaces that are part of the ventilation zone in a Pandas `DataFrame` object.

 ```text